Table of Contents

-This means that in a connection between different atoms the electronegative partner pulls reinforced the electron pair in its direction so that the electron pair is no longer located symmetrically between the participating atoms.
+This means that, in a connection between different atoms, the electronegative partner pulls the electron pair in its direction so that the electron pair is no longer located symmetrically between the participating atoms.
 The electronegativity decreases in these groups because the effective nuclear charge decreases by shielding of the inner orbitals.

 The subgroup elements represent the transition metals.
-The essential biochemical subgroup elements, e.g. zinc, iron, manganese and much more, are called trace elements and should be periodically taken in small amounts by the human organism.
+The essential biochemical subgroup elements (e.g., zinc, iron, manganese) are called trace elements and should be periodically taken in small amounts by humans.
 These are important for the function of metalloenzymes.

 Electron configuration and the orbital model

-The atoms can be illustrated next to the pictorial visualizations with other illustration facilities, such as the energy level scheme and the electron configuration.
+Atoms can be illustrated in diagrams featuring other characteristics, such as the energy level scheme and the electron configuration.

 The electron configuration displays the distribution of electrons in the atomic orbitals.
 It is specific for each atom.

 The electron configuration is established by listing each orbital.
-Therefore, some information is of high relevance.
-The following factors are to be considered:
+The following factors must be considered:

 Is it a main or subgroup element?

-→ In case of a main group element, the last occupied orbital is an s- or p-orbital.
+→ In case of the main group element, the last occupied orbital is an s or p orbital.